Solid Wood Staircases

 Staircases are typically the focal point of a home.
 They are usually located in a foyer area and is what welcomes people at the front door.
 All too often, homeowners install a beautiful hardwood or laminate floor, and later wish they would have done the stairs as well.

 Nothing stands out in a home quite like a well-installed wood staircase.
 Many staircases are covered with carpet as they begin to wear and no longer look as appealing as they once did.
 Carpet wears fairly quickly as compared to hardwood, especially on a high traffic area of a house like a staircase.
-Unlike hardwood, carpet also stains easily with spills or pet accidents.
+Unlike hardwood, the carpet also stains easily with spills or pet accidents.
 While carpeted staircases can last a decent amount of time when properly maintained and cared for, there does come a time when they need to be replaced.
 You know that it is time to upgrade your staircase when you can see a footpath in the center of your staircase.

 The Value of A Stair Installation